isomerpages/ura-ilsg-cms/_programmes/i Light Singapore x The Conscious Festival.md

 of activities devoted to sustainability and rediscover our intrinsic connections with one another and with the Earth that sustains us.</p>
 <p></p>
-<p>To find out more information on programme details, please visit: <a href="https://www.ilightsingapore.gov.sg/programmes/theconsciousfestivalxiLSG/" rel="noopener noreferrer nofollow" target="_blank">https://www.ilightsingapore.gov.sg/programmes/theconsciousfestivalxiLSG/</a>
+<p>To find out more information on programme details, please visit:
+<br><a href="https://www.theconsciousfestival.com/" rel="noopener noreferrer nofollow" target="_blank">https://www.theconsciousfestival.com/</a>
 </p>
-<p></p>
 <p><strong>Location</strong>
-<br>Various locations at Marina Bay (specific locations to be announced in
+<br>Various locations at Marina Bay (details on specific activities and locations
-May)</p>
+to be announced in May 2024)</p>
 <p></p>
 <p><strong>Date</strong>
 <br>31 May - 2 June 2024